Robertboy18/Personal-Website/notes.md

 <hr>

 Moreover I  definitely did take time off to focus on myself , read more and overall enjoyed this summer to the fullest.
-Can't wait for the new academic year to begin and really excited to be a sophomore.
+Officially excited for the new academic year and really excited to learn as much as possible this year and connect with like minded peers.
 <hr>

 <img src = "https://i.pinimg.com/736x/91/8e/26/918e26bbdd2aaf795d98498e6375edd7.jpg" height = "500" width = "500">